Menu

 Jack Szostak

-Jack William Szostak was born on November 9, 1952 in London, United Kingdom.
-He is of Polish and British descent.
+Jack William Szostak was born on November 9, 1952, in London, United Kingdom, and is of Polish and British descent.
 He was raised in Montreal and Ottawa, Canada.
-Being from Polish ancestry, he nevertheless does not speak Polish.
-Jack studied at the Riverdale High School in Quebec.
+Despite his Polish heritage, Szostak does not speak Polish.
+He attended Riverdale High School in Quebec.

 Related Biography: Margaret Geller